pinyin/flock-js/README.md

 ## Usage

-In your React component, replace all `useReducer` with `useContextStoreReducer`:
+In your React component, replace all `useReducer` with `useStoreReducer`:

 ```js
 import { useContextStoreReducer, StoreContext } from 'flock-js'